-Crestone Capital delivers a suite of fully-integrated investment management and wealth advisory services to families looking to protect and enhance their wealth and define their unique legacy.
+Crestone Capital Creates Operational Efficiency With Altvia, in order to save hundreds of hours of work.
+Crestone Capital delivers a suite of fully integrated investment management and wealth advisory services to families looking to protect and enhance their wealth and define their unique legacy.
 With over 25 years of experience and approximately $2.3 billion in assets under management, they help entrepreneurs, business owners, and their families pursue a better life lived.

 Crestone invests like an endowment with an asset allocation model, providing a family office structure for nearly 90 families.
 Their team provides investment services including family wealth planning, payment facilitation, and money management.

 With increasing assets under management, Crestone sought out a system to support business growth, create operational efficiencies, and better serve its stakeholders.
 The team was using a set of disparate systems including Excel sheets, PDFs, and Microsoft Dynamics.
 It was cumbersome to gather all client data into a central location, and the group had difficulty leveraging Microsoft Dynamics across the organization to accomplish basic tasks.
 It didn’t fit and ultimately only ended up being used for contact management.

 Crestone needed a CRM that could play a key role in scaling the business and support the vision of a central database and eliminate spreadsheets.
 The chosen solution needed to work with their other systems and provide the ability to show where all of their client’s assets exist at any point in time.